-The Year 8 curriculum is changing as of September 2016.
 In our increasingly complex world, it is essential that we equip our students with the skills and knowledge they need to understand the global affairs which we see reported on the news every day.
 We want Geography to be a subject in which the students can gain an understanding of these issues and be ‘skilled up’ to talk about their own opinions of these global concerns.
 Geographers should be global citizens and should feel that they can participate in debates and discussions about the ‘big issues’ facing not only our country, but also some of the most vulnerable countries across the world.
 Working with the Rodillian Trust, we have devised an exciting new curriculum which students will start in September.
 The first unit is linked to conflict and we will explore this concept through current case studies, visible on the news each day.
 We will link with History and RE to deliver this curriculum and explore different forms of media.

 By Year 9 students have developed a good overview of Geography and the course becomes more focussed on how students can influence the world around them by making informed decisions.
 Discussion and debate play a larger role in how students are taught.
 Pupils are taught to be able to formulate an argument from a particular viewpoint and to justify their opinions using a wide range of sources.
 Pupils will consolidate and extend their knowledge by investigating global issues such as weather and climate, development and population, natural hazards, ecosystems, resources and the changing economic world.
 This combination of human and physical geography will ensure that students are prepared for taking GCSE Geography in Year 10.

 Once students reach GCSE Geography they will have already gained the geographical skills needed in order to be successful at GCSE.
 Therefore, the teaching for GCSE aims to challenge pupils whilst encouraging them to continue geographical learning to an even higher level.
-For this academic year, Year 11 Geographers will complete their GCSE within 1 year (6 lessons a week), whilst Year 10 will complete their new linear GCSE over a 2-year period (3 lessons per week).
-A summary of the two courses is below.

 Paper 1 (35%) – Living with the Physical Environment (1.5-hour exam)